Luxury Law Summit New York – November 7th, 2023

 Hosted By Accordion and Holland & Knight

 Despite market volatility and dynamics this year, the fashion and beauty sectors had some blockbuster deals in 2023 (think: L’Oreal and Aesop, Kering and Creed, Tapestry and Capri Holdings, Estée Lauder and TOM FORD).
-What’s more, many luxury fashion houses are pouring dollars into building and/or rebooting beauty divisions (think: Prada, Dires Van Noten, Valentino, Kering, Richemont).
+What’s more, many luxury fashion houses are pouring dollars into building and/or rebooting beauty divisions (think: Prada, Dries Van Noten, Valentino, Kering, Richemont).
 So, what does 2024 hold for these sectors?
 How are these industries innovating to remain desirable to transactions during a recessionary economic environment?
-In this session, we’re bringing together experts from the Private Equity and Brand worlds to dig deep on these industries’ rampant M&A activity and top deal trends – as well as hot button topics like Generative AI, IPOs, strategic global expansion, and more – to get a clearer picture of what’s to come for fashion and beauty for the remainder of 2023 and beyond.
+In this session, we’re bringing together experts from the Private Equity and Brand worlds to dig deep on these industries’ rampant M&A activity and top deal trends – as well as hot button topics like Generative AI, IPOs (think: Birkenstock going public this year), strategic global expansion, and more – to get a clearer picture of what’s to come for fashion and beauty for the remainder of 2023 and beyond.

 Penny Tehrani-Littrell, Managing Director and General Counsel, Accordion